ohmyjersh/drizzle/README.md

 more UI specific tests

-thanks to @JIRO7 for the logo. thanks to @Rob--W for cors-anywhere which let me throw in a little hack to get the service working thanks to www.recipepuppy.com for the api
+thanks to @JIRO7 for the logo. thanks to [Rob--W](https://github.com/Rob--W) for cors-anywhere which let me throw in a little hack to get the service working thanks to www.recipepuppy.com for the api